smilies-polito/spike-train-scalograms/README.md

 │    ├── PatchClampGouwensCWT                  // Scalograms for PatchClampDataset
 │    │    └── ...
 │    │
-│    └── PatchSeqGouwensCWT                    // Scalograms for PatchSeqDataset
+│    ├── PatchSeqGouwensCWT                    // Scalograms for PatchSeqDataset
-│         └── ...
+│    │    └── ...
+│    │
+│    └── cell_types_GouwensAll_new.txt         // Neuronal type labels for cells in both datasets
 │
 ├── source                                     // Scripts for STS pipeline and baseline LGBM model │    ├── sts_pipeline.py                       // Python script for running the baseline pipeline